 Having your shingles replaced is a great time to increase the amount of ventilation on your roof, Whether that means ridge vents or another attic fan, you’ll be able to circulate air better in your attic, and that means less heat trapped directly above your head.
 Adding better ventilation now could make your air conditioner last additional years.

 If you’re interested in any of these upgrades, just let us know.
 We can usually take care of them ourselves, or find the right person who can.
 Questions?
-Contact Bluebird Construction today!
+Contact Bluebird Roofing today!